Florida bill proposed to make citizen’s arrests illegal - NewsBreak

 TAMPA, Fla.
 (WFLA) — A Miami lawmaker proposed a new bill for the Florida legislative session to make citizen’s arrests illegal .

 As written , House Bill 25 would make it a crime for citizens who are not law enforcement officers to arrest someone for allegedly violating state laws.
-However, the bill leaves two exceptions.City of Pensacola to survey for additional historic remains at Miraflores Park
+However, the bill leaves two exceptions.Florida lawmaker proposes banning release of balloons outdoors without court approval

 If a law enforcement officer is outside of their jurisdiction, they may arrest someone who commits a felony in their presence, or when they have probably cause to believe someone has committed a felony.